xHERMIS/Discord-webhook-spammer/README.md

 ```
 ## ⚙️ Options

-Customize your spamming experience with these options:
+Customize your spamming experience by providing options as input:

-- `--num-requests`: Number of requests to send (default: 10)
+Number of requests to send
-- `--delay`: Delay between requests in seconds (default: 1)
+Delay between requests in seconds
-- `--username`: Custom username for messages
+Custom username for messages
-- `--avatar`: Custom avatar URL for messages
+Custom avatar URL for messages
+When you run the script, you'll be prompted to enter these options interactively.

 ## ⚠️ Disclaimer